See also Jedox Supervision Server (SVS)

 Drillthrough: expenditure of a figure by querying another data source providing more details than the initially used data source.

 The required files for both processes contain the phrase “drill through” in their names.
 Therefore you cannot deduce the running process from the file name.
-The same applies for the context menu command “drill-through”.
+The same applies to the context menu command “drill-through”.

 If you have not checked “Enable DrillDown” during installation and you want to enable “Drill Through/DrillDown” later, you have to execute the following steps: